matt-wiley/lz/README.md

 ### Testing

 The cleanest way to test this project is to run the tests inside a docker container.
 This is how the tests are executed in CI.
-To emulate the CI process locally us the following steps.
+To emulate the CI process locally use the following steps.

 #### Prerequisites